Vintage & Antique Trophy Repairs

 Finally, the handle was attached.
 Here is a link to examples of step by step trophy repair.

-Vintage Silverplate Athletic Trophy
+Repair of Vintage Silverplate Athletic Trophy

 This vintage silverplate athletic trophy from 1933 arrived broken where the trophy cup attaches to the base.
 One of the handles was also pulling off because the trophy cup was out of round.
 The silverplated white metal was very soft and thin so I created a tapered brass tubing for core support along with additional structural elements (not visible) to hold the cup upright.
 At the juncture of the cup to the base, I added a sterling silver wire to conceal and strengthen the solder joint.
 Then the silverplating was carefully polished.
 There was a lot of wear on the silverplating from a hard life and many previous repairs, however the final result is very rewarding.
 This trophy retains all its 84 years of character.